zfields/nes-rob/docs/research.md

 In a
 [video of the Gyromite TEST mode](https://www.youtube.com/watch?v=fThtTzKbqyY), the LED on R.O.B.'s head can be observed blinking on and off without engaging the motors.
 This led to the discovery of an additional input sequence.
-The test screen flashes a continuous, alternating binary stream (e.g. `101010101010...`).
+The TEST screen flashes a continuous, alternating binary stream (e.g. `101010101010...`).

 At the time of writing, the test signal is the only way known to disable the